Your health records are held at our clinics and include details from your visits to see our nurses and doctors.

 - For us to check the quality of our services to make sure our clients have had the best possible care

-- When the Ministry of Health monitors the use of publically-funded services and medications
+- When the Ministry of Health monitors the use of publicly-funded services and medications

 - Research that could help many other people.